ManaliJain06/Dropbox-React-Spring/README.md

 DROPBOX
 How do I get set up?
 Client setup-
-1) Client module is DropboxReactServer
+1) Client module is DropboxReactClient
 2) Resolve dependencies in package.json
 3) Launch the application by - npm start
 4) Client port is 3000